FARLY7/embedded-cli/README.md

 # cli-embedded
 A simple command-line interface for use in embedded systems.
+This useful tool allows a user to remotely invoke functions on their device by specifing commands (and parameters) over a byte stream protocol.

+## Features
+* Remotely invoke functions on device.
+* Specify fucntion parameters.
+* No dynamic memory allocation.
+* Backspace to remove unintentional keypresses.

 ## Introduction
-This package contains a simple CLI.
+This package contains files to implement a simple commnd-line interface.
 The package includes cli.h, and cli.c.

 ## Integration details